Driving Instructor Training

 Train as a driving instructor

-To become a driving instructor, you need to take some driving instructor training to pass three Driving Instructor tests.
-While this may seem challenging, Andrew’s Driving provides the training and support to help you succeed and make the goal easily achievable.
-You must complete all three tests in order, typically within six months.
-Most people take between three and twelve months dependant on how much time they are able to commit to.
+To become a driving instructor, you’ll need to complete driving instructor training and pass three official tests.
+While it might seem demanding at first, Andrew’s Driving offers expert guidance and support to make the process straightforward and achievable.
+The tests must be completed in order, and while some finish in as little as six months, most take between three and twelve months depending on their availability.
+You can train alongside your current job, and after passing the first two parts, you’re eligible for a trainee licence, allowing you to earn while gaining real experience before the final exam.on how much time they are able to commit to.
 This can be done while balancing your current job.
 After passing the first two tests, you can work and earn money with a trainee license.
 Making this an excellent way to gain experience and preparation for the final test.

 What does driving instructor training involve?